ANALYSIS-Belarus leader, long the supplicant, feted in Russia after mutiny role

 It was Lukashenko, according to his own narrative and Putin, who played a major role in ending a mutiny that threatened to destabilise the world's largest nuclear power.

-In Lukashenko's telling - something he did in some detail on Tuesday - he was the one who persuaded rogue mercenary leader Yevgeny Prigozhin in protracted phone negotiations to halt his mutiny and who advised Putin not to rush to act.
+In Lukashenko's telling - something he did in some detail on Tuesday - he was the one who persuaded rogue mercenary leader Yevgeny Prigozhin in phone negotiations to halt his mutiny and who advised Putin not to "wipe out" Prigozhin.

-Lukashenko said he told Prigozhin: "Halfway (to Moscow) you'll just be crushed like a bug."
+Lukashenko said: "...A brutal decision had been made to wipe out the mutineers.
+I suggested to Putin not to rush."

 It is not immediately apparent what more Moscow, on whom Lukashenko relies for cheap energy to keep his country's Soviet-style economy afloat and whose security apparatus he relies on to ensure his own political survival in extremis, can give him.